REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Motivation

 \subsection{Empirical evidence for loss of independent control}

-\paragraph{Setup.} We analyse the functional subspaces of expert outputs across four diverse state-of-the-art \gls{smoe} architectures by recording mean expert activations from 32 samples of 2048 tokens from the c4 dataset~\citep{raffel2020exploring}.
-By projecting expert activations onto their first two principal components, we visualize how pruning and merging affect the learned representations.
-See \cref{sec:additional-empirical-evidence} for additional discussion.
+\paragraph{Setup.} We analyse the functional expert output manifolds across four diverse state-of-the-art \gls{smoe} architectures by recording mean expert activations from 32 samples of 2048 tokens from the C4 dataset~\citep{raffel2020exploring}.

-\paragraph{Early vs. late behaviour.}\cref{fig:subspace-main,fig:subspace-appendix} demonstrate a striking progression of functional collapse from early to late layers across all architectures.
+\paragraph{Functional subspace collapse.} By projecting expert activations onto their first two principal components, we visualize how pruning and merging affect the learned representations. \cref{fig:subspace-main,fig:ernie-early,fig:ernie-late} demonstrate a striking progression of functional subspace collapse from early to late layers in \textit{high-granularity} architectures such as Qwen3 and ERNIE-4.5.
 In early layers, the original experts form relatively compact manifolds with moderate spread.
 After pruning, the surviving experts maintain their positions on the original manifold, preserving its geometric structure with reduced density.
 In contrast, merging produces a visible contraction toward the manifold's centre.
-The contrast becomes dramatic in late layers, where experts are more specialized, and in high granularity architectures with many experts per layer.
+The contrast becomes dramatic in late layers, where experts are more specialized.

 The progression from early to late layers validates our theoretical prediction that the irreducible error is proportional to $\mathrm{Var}[r(x)]$.
 Early layers, which typically learn more generic features, exhibit lower policy variability and thus less dramatic collapse.
 Late layers, where experts have specialized for distinct computational roles, demonstrate high policy variability, resulting in the severe functional collapse observed when these specialized experts are merged into static averages.